djlongarms/AWS_CDK_Pipeline/README.md

 2. Create a virtual environment, source the environment, and install the items in the 'requirements.txt' file.

-3. Connect your local repo to a new AWS CodeCommit repository and upload this code into that repsository under whatever branch name you'd like as the default branch for the project.
-This repository must be in the same account and region you'd like to deploy these pipelines.
+3. Run `git init` and connect your local repo to a new AWS CodeCommit repository.
+Upload this code into that repsository under whatever branch name you'd like as the default branch for the project.
+For now, this repository must be in the same account and region you'd like to deploy these pipelines.

-4. Modify the 'config.yaml' file.
+4. Modify the 'config.json' file.
 The items in this file are the ids/names for the basic resources needed for this project to work, so make sure the naming scheme reflects what you want for the project.

-5. In particular, make sure the 'repo_name' attribute of the config.yaml file is the same as the name of the AWS CodeCommit repo you connected to before.
+6. In particular, make sure the 'repo_name' attribute of the config.json file is the same as the name of the AWS CodeCommit repo you connected to before.
 (More on this in section VI)

+5. Under the `branches` section of the config.json, modify the keys to reflect the branches you'd like to have in the repository.
+Each branch item should have a list object named `stages` in it.
+This list must be comprised of dictionary objects containing the stage name(`stage_name`) and whether or not the stage should have a manual approval(`manual_approval`) after the stage is complete.

-6. Commit and push this code into the AWS CodeCommit repository.
+7. Commit and push this code into the AWS CodeCommit repository.

-7. Run `cdk deploy -c branch=<branch_name>` with '<branch_name>' replaced with the name of your default branch to deploy the stack for the first time.
-The stack will create the pipeline and connect it to the 'main' branch of the repository.
+8. Run `cdk deploy -c branch=<branch_name>` with '<branch_name>' replaced with the name of your default branch to deploy the stack for the first time.
+The stack will create the pipeline and connect it to the '<branch_name>' branch of the repository.

-8. Your initial stack is now deployed!
+9. Your initial stack is now deployed!
 You can view the progress of the pipeline in AWS CodePipeline.

 This will create one environment for your resources, with a pipeline to deploy those resources as you add/modify them using the AWS CDK.
 This will be explained more in section V of the README.